 Effect on the Economy

-Disruption of the honey bee supply raised prices for domestically grown nuts, fruits, and vegetables.
+Disruption of the honeybee supply raises prices for domestically grown nuts, fruits, and vegetables.

 Over the last six years, the bee industry spent $2 billion to replace 10 million hives.
-That's for an industry that's makes $500 million a year.
+That's for an industry that makes $500 million a year.